Asayesha/Google-Analytics-Project-1/README.md

 2. Individual level data – This is the data from the third party.
 The data has features like – ..*	Used logistic regression and random forest to understand feature importances

-### Insights and Recommendations :
+### Reccomendations :

-The company should go ahead and use the third party vendor to get the data as it is economical.
-The google analytics 360 is very expensive and is not beneficial for a start up
+The company should go ahead and use a third party vendor to get the data as it is economical.
+Recommended marketing channels which will boost number of sign-ups.

-### Future scope :